Skip to content

 Optimization Phase: Days 22-30

-The final stretch.
-You’re not a beginner anymore.
+You are not a beginner anymore.
 You have data, experience, and momentum.
-This week is about optimizing and setting yourself up for Month 2 and beyond.
+This phase is about optimization and setting up Month 2 to outperform Month 1.

 Day 22: Deep Promotion Push